MatiasDevop/defi-stablecoin/README.md

 1. What are our invariantes/properties?

+1. Some proper oracle use
+1. write more tests
+1. Smart Contract Audit Preparation

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**